andrelucas/katacoda-scenarios/install-with-docker/002-installation.md

            -v /sys:/sys:rshared              \
            storageos/init:0.1`{{execute T1}}

-Now you can install the StorageOS node container on each host.
+Now you can install the StorageOS node container on the host.

 In the first terminal: